 Because the facilitator has controlled the information given to the lender during the period for listing the property, the lender concludes that the offer he or she is given is the best offer and readily accepts it.

-Following this acceptance, the facilitator focusses on finding a second and legitimate buyer for additional money via a “flip.”
+Following this acceptance, the facilitator focuses on finding a second and legitimate buyer for additional money via a “flip.”
 To realize this goal, the facilitator, through the straw buyer, offers the soon-to-be newly purchased real estate through the multiple listing service.
 The facilitator will also contact the buyers’ agents who presented higher offers during the short sale process – offers that were withheld by the facilitator/negotiator from the lender.

 After the closing of the second sale, the scammer or “short sale negotiator” can make on average as much as $50,000 to $70,000, including the broker referral fees and the fees he or she received from the distressed seller and homeowner.